OpenLMIS/openlmis-requisition-refUI/README.md

 # OpenLMIS Requisition Reference UI Module

+_This repository has been depreciated in favor of [requisition-ui](https://github.com/OpenLMIS/openlmis-requisition-ui)._

-This repository is the UI for the [OpenLMIS Requisition Service.](https://github.com/OpenLMIS/openlmis-requisition)
+It had been the UI for the [OpenLMIS Requisition Service.](https://github.com/OpenLMIS/openlmis-requisition)

 ## Prerequisites
 * Docker 1.11+